Abedron/MeteoHarvester/README.md

 ### ESP8266 01
 You need make modify for DeepSleep mode.
 It is necessary for correct working and long term battery live.
 Yellow wire.
+For circuit power source you need 3.3V.
+2x1.5V is not enought.
+I use 18650 LiIon battery.
 ![DeepSleep modification](Accessories/Fritzing/DTH22_bb.png?raw=true)

 ## Setup